hauler-dev/hauler-docs/docs/guides-references/command-line/hauler-store.md

   store, s

 Available Commands:
-  add         Add content to store copy        Copy all store contents to another OCI registry extract     Extract content from the store to disk info        Print out information about the store load        Load a content store from a store archive
+  add         Add content to the store copy        Copy all content outside the store extract     Extract content from the store to disk info        Print out information about the store load        Load a content store from a store archive